 1. John D. Rockefeller (1839-1937)

-However, in the 1860s, when New York-born John D. Rockefeller was building his first refineries, the oil boom hadn't yet happened.
-But then it did.
-Rockefeller was in the right place at the right time.
+When New York-born John D. Rockefeller was building his first refineries in the 1860s, the oil boom hadn't yet happened.
+But then it did, and Rockefeller was in the right place at the right time.
 Worldwide demand went through the roof and Rockefeller controlled, at his peak, over 90 percent of all the oil in the U.S.

 The U.S. government eventually dismantled that monopoly, but by then Rockefeller had retired and his wealth was secure.
-In those later years, he gave away large chunks of what was very likely the largest fortune in history. -/AFP/Getty Images
+In his later years, he gave away most of what was the largest fortune in history.
+AFP/Getty Images